nkosogor/RadioImagerGPU/README.md

 ## Documentation

 Apart from the aforementioned READMEs, additional documentation is available in the `docs` directory as HTML files, which were generated with Doxygen and the Doxyfile.
-These can be examined either in the `docs` directory.
+These can be examined either in the `docs` directory or or [here](https://nkosogor.github.io/RadioImagerGPU/).

 ## Additional Notes